-Excused absences waived
+Excused absences waived for Work Ethic Certification

 These absences would not count against a student's total number of classes missed.
-A student attending a funeral, religious event, religious services, documented medical appointment and family illness with hospitalization, surgery or hospitalization recovery (all require a signed note from medical practitioner's office), court dates, and (2) college visits. (juniors and seniors only, requires documentation from the college)
+A student attending a funeral, religious event, religious services, surgery or hospitalization recovery (requires a signed note from medical practitioner's office), court dates, and (2) college visits-juniors and seniors only (requires documentation from the college).